-- The brackets will be installed on the outboard side of the axle housing flange.
+- The brackets and spacer plates will be installed on the outboard side of the axle housing flange.
+The spacer plate must be installed between the mounting bracket and the axle housing.
 Use the 3/8" nuts and bolts supplied to secure the brackets to the axle housing.
 Be sure the surface is clean and free from any burrs or rust to ensure the brackets will sit flat.
 Torque to 45-50 Ft/Lbs.
-Photo 1 - 2.
+Photo 1 & 2 - 2.
 The brackets are drilled with 3 separate bolt patterns.
 This allows you to position the calipers straight back, 20 degrees up or 20 degrees down.
 Depending on the specific vehicle you are installing the kit on and any aftermarket suspension it may be equipped with this will allow you to position the calipers where you need to clear the suspension or wheel wells.
-Photo 2 & 3
+Photo 3 & 4

 Reinstall the axle shafts, C-clips, center shaft and retaining bolt.
 Be sure the axle shafts are in the correct sides and tighten the retaining bolt.
 Make sure everything spins freely and reinstall the differential cover with a new gasket.
 Be sure to refill the differential with the correct grade of gear oil.
-Photo 4 & 5
+Photo 5 & 6